Single-Step Booking

 Join Excursions > Belek > Demre Myra Kekova Tour From Belek

-Demre, a town and district within the province, is renowned for its archeological sites and historical relics.
-Positioned at the location of the ancient city of Myra, an important center of commerce and spirituality in the region, Demre has a rich past.
-Myra is especially famous as the hometown of St. Nicholas, who is better known as Santa Claus.
-Visitors to the area can explore ancient Lycian rock tombs, a Roman amphitheater, and the Church of St. Nicholas, among other historical treasures.
+Demre, a charming town in the region, is known for its incredible archaeological sites and historical landmarks.
+It sits on the ancient city of Myra, once a bustling hub of commerce and spirituality.
+Myra is especially famous as the hometown of St. Nicholas, the inspiration behind Santa Claus.
+On this tour, you’ll have the chance to visit ancient Lycian rock tombs, a grand Roman amphitheater, and the famous Church of St. Nicholas, among many other fascinating historical sites.

 Read More ...